RkNyra/akan-name-generator/README.md

 By Rhoda Kimanga (RK Nyra)

 ## Description
-This is my first web application (a name (akan-name) generator (to insert live site link).
-I developed it as my one of my first web pages during the beginner stage of my programming class in Moringa School-Nairobi.
-You can view it here(to insert live site link).
+This is my first web application <a href = "https://rknyra.github.io/akan-name-generator/">Akan Name Generator</a>.
+I developed it as my one of my first web pages during the beginner stages of my programming class in Moringa School-Nairobi.
+You can view it <a href = "https://rknyra.github.io/akan-name-generator/">here</a>.

 ## Setup/Installation Requirements
 Text editer - I used Visual Studio